jiriklepl/CHM/specs.md

 ### Arithmetic operators

 All C arithmetic operators, with expected semantics.
+They act on operands from the `Num` class.

 ### Logic operators